 Our History

-Gateway Children’s Services History and Mission
+Gateway Children’s Services History & Mission

-In 1974 the Federal Government mandated that children charged as “Status Offenders” (runaway, truancy, beyond control) could no longer be held in jail.
+In 1974, the Federal Government mandated that children charged as “Status Offenders” (runaway, truancy, beyond control) could no longer be held in jail.

 • In 2005, with no additional funding we began our treatment program.